John's

 - just a slight climactic difference from

-arid Kuwait, to the Canadian
+arid Kuwait, to the Canadian temperate rain-forests of British Columbia.

 We visited Jim and Marilyn in Sidney, B.C.